axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 ### DNS and Application Load Balancers (ALBs)

 We distinguish between DNS-mapped and non-DNS-mapped content.
 The basic services offered by the web server as listed above are DNS-mapped, with the DNS entries being CNAME records pointing to an ALB (DNSMapped-0-1286577811.eu-west-1.elb.amazonaws.com) which handles SSL offloading with the Amazon-managed certificate and forwards those requests to the web server.
 Furthermore, longer-running application replica sets can have a sub-domain declared in Route53's DNS, pointing to an ALB which then forwards to the public and master target groups for this replica set based on hostname, header fields and request method.
-A default redirect for the ``/`` path can also be defined, obsoleting previous Apache httpd reverse proxy redirects.
+A default redirect for the ``/`` path can also be defined, obsoleting previous Apache httpd reverse proxy redirects for non-archived ALB-mapped content.

 Shorter-running events may not require a DNS record.
 The ALB ``DefDynsapsailing-com-1492504005.eu-west-1.elb.amazonaws.com`` is target for ``*.sapsailing.com`` and receives all HTTP/HTTPS requests not otherwise handled.
 While HTTP immediately redirects to HTTPS, the HTTPS requests will pass through its rules.
 If application replica sets have their rules declared here, they will fire.
 Everything else falls through to the default rule which forwards to the web server's target group again.
 This is how archived events as well as requests for ``www.sapsailing.com`` end up.

-The requests going straight to ``sapsailing.com`` are handled by the NLB (see above), get forwarded to the web server and are re-directed to ``www.sapsailing.com`` from there, ending up at the non-DNS-mapped load balancer where by default they are then sent again to the web server which sends it to the archive server.
+The requests going straight to ``sapsailing.com`` are handled by the NLB (see above), get forwarded to the web server and are re-directed to ``www.sapsailing.com`` from there, ending up at the non-DNS-mapped load balancer where by default they are then sent again to the web server / reverse proxy which sends it to the archive server.

+In addition to a default re-direct for the "/" path, the following four ALB listener rules for a single application replica set are defined, all requiring the "Host" to match the hostname:
+- if the HTTP header ``X-SAPSSE-Forward-Request-To`` is ``master`` then forward to the master target group
+- if the HTTP header ``X-SAPSSE-Forward-Request-To`` is ``replica`` then forward to the public target group
+- if the request method is ``GET`` then forward to the public target group
+- forward all other request for the hostname to the master target group

+### MongoDB Replica Sets

+### Shared Security and Application Data Across ``sapsailing.com``

+TODO explain the special role of security-service.sapsailing.com

+### Dedicated Application Replica Set

+### Application Replica Set Using Shared Instances

+### Auto-Scaling Groups and Launch Configurations

+### Important Amazon Machine Images (AMIs)

+TODO talk about image upgradability using the "image-upgrade" user data line, optionally combined with the "no-shutdown" flag.

+### AWS Tags

+AMIs / image-type and versions

+sailing-analytics-server

+mongo-replica-sets

+## Automated Procedures

+### Creating a New Application Replica Set

+### Moving Application Replica Set from Shared to Dedicated Infrastructure

+### Moving Application Replica Set from Dedicated to Shared Infrastructure

+### Scaling Replica Instances Up/Down

+### Scaling Master Up/Down

+### Upgrading Application Replica Set

+### Archiving Application Replica Set

+### Removing Application Replica Set

+### Upgrading Application AMI

+TODO explain how launch configurations can be upgraded as well

+### Upgrading MongoDB AMI

 #### Starting an instance